telstra/open-kilda/docs/design/data-persistence/README.md

 or the UoW code throws an exception, the whole transaction fails.

 Kilda-transaction queries a transaction adapter from a specific persistence implementation.
 This adapter is used to manage the state of the real DB transaction.
-Kilda-transaction will deny attempts to use multiple persistence implementations simultaneously.
-I.e. there is only one "real" transaction managed by Kilda-transaction.
+OpenKilda-transaction will deny attempts to use multiple persistence implementations simultaneously.
+I.e. there is only one "real" transaction managed by OpenKilda-transaction.

 ## Tinkerpop implementation
 The current implementation of the Persistence Layer supports [Tinkerpop-enabled](https://tinkerpop.apache.org/) storages, and relies on the [Ferma framework](http://syncleus.com/Ferma/).

-The persistable piece of data in Ferma Framework is called frame; in Kilda, it is a Java class extending one of the base frames: Vertex or Edge frames.
+The persistable piece of data in Ferma Framework is called frame; in OpenKilda, it is a Java class extending one of the base frames: Vertex or Edge frames.
 This provides a level of abstraction for interacting with the underlying graph using Ferma Framework methods that operates on Frame objects.